 BRAWL is packaged in 35-card decks.
 Each deck represents a unique character with a different mix of cards, and each player needs one deck to play.

 Players: 2 // Age: 10+ // Time: 60 seconds // Price: $8.50/deck // Rules

 COMING SOON: BRAWL SENIOR YEAR

-Look for a whole new BRAWL class, the Seniors, in late 2016!
+Look for a whole new BRAWL class, the Seniors, coming soon!